CNES/S1Tiling/docs/files.rst

 :Clean-up:

     .. warning::
-       These files still **need** to be cleaned manually.
+       These files still **need** to be removed manually.
 This should change eventually, or it may be conditioned to an option.